-Advanced Usage · Cloudflare Time Services docs
+Use Roughtime

 servers, skipped, err := roughtime.LoadConfig("roughtime.config")

-servers is the list of valid server configurations parsed from the
+servers is the list of valid server configurations parsed from the input file.
+The variable

-skipped, say, if the signature algorithm or transport protocol isn't supported.
+skipped indicates the number of servers that were skipped, for example, if the signature algorithm or transport protocol was not supported.

-Next, let's get the system time and query the first server in the list:
+Next, we would get the system time and query the first server in the list:

 t0 := time.Now()rt, err := roughtime.Get(&servers[0], attempts, timeout, nil)

 This sends a request to the server and verifies the response.
-Variable
+The variable

-rt is
+rt is of type

 *roughtime.Roughtime and represents the result of the query.
-The
+The inputs are:

-- the server's configuration;
+- The server’s configuration.

-- the number of attempts to dial the server;
+- The number of attempts to dial the server.

-- the time to wait for each dial attempt; and
+- The time to wait for each dial attempt.

-- an optional
+- An optional

 *roughtime.Roughtime, the result of a prior query.

-If the last parameter is provided, then it's used generate the nonce for the
+If the last parameter is provided, then it’s used generate the nonce for the request (more on this later).

 crypto/tls package allows the user to

-time to use when validating certificates, session tickets, etc. You can compute
+specify a callback for the current time to use when validating certificates, session tickets, etc. You can compute this callback as follows:

-t1, radius := rt.Now()delta := t1.Sub(t0.Now())now := func() time.Time { return time.Now().Add(delta)}
+t1, radius := rt.Now()delta := t1.Sub(t0.Now())now := func() time.Time { return time.Now().Add(delta)

 t1 is the time reported by the server and

-radius is the server's
+radius is the server’s uncertainty radius.

-uncertainty radius.
-For a full working example, check out our
+For a full working example, check out our GitHub.

 Desktop alerts

 A more general way to use Roughtime is to create desktop alerts that warn you when your clock is skewed.
-On Ubuntu GNU/Linux, you can do something like this:

-See our GitHub for a fully fleshed out alerter.
-(It has been tested on Ubuntu 18.04.)
-Run this as a cron job to periodically check that your clock is in sync.
+For a full working example, check out our GitHub (tested on Ubuntu 18.04).
+You would run this program as a cron job to periodically check that your clock is in sync.

 Using multiple sources

-Using multiple sources for Roughtime is easy (and highly recommended!):
+Using multiple sources for Roughtime is easy (and highly recommended):

 t0 := time.Now()res := roughtime.Do(servers, attempts, timeout, nil)

-The first parameter is a sequence of servers, and the remaining parameters are
+The first parameter is a sequence of servers and the remaining parameters are the same as in

 roughtime.Get().
 This queries each server in the sequence